julionm/rust-studies/README.md

 The `?` operator is a replace for `match` expressions to catch errors.
 If a method returns a `Result` enum, it'll automatically check if occured an exception and propagate it, returning the error immediately when it's catched.
 The only counterpart is that by default, it converts the error object to the one declared in the function declaration, so it's better used in cases where only one kind of error is possible.

+### What is _Monomorphization_?

+When using Generics in any language there's a concern in the performance of the code, but in rust with the _monomorphization_ it's not a problem at all, the process create in compile time all the code that will be used.
+If there´s a enum over a generic type and it's implemented using a `String` and a `u32` values, two enums are created for each use, ensuring a performatic and readable code.

 ---

 ## Future Concepts